-I’m Barry Sheerman and I am proud to be the Labour and Co-operative Member of Parliament for Huddersfield.
-I work hard for Huddersfield – but there is always more that can be achieved.
+I’m Barry Sheerman and I am the Labour and Co-operative parliamentary candidate for Huddersfield.
+I have worked hard for Huddersfield over the years – but there is always more that can be achieved and that is why I am running again for the upcoming election.
 The Conservatives and the Liberal Democrats do not have a vision for how to give this country the best future possible.

 Across Huddersfield – in Deighton, Fartown, Almondbury, Dalton, Birkby, Paddock – we know what we need – we need investment in our community to create jobs and opportunities for everyone.